Oxfam: Staff sexual misconduct in Haiti and Chad

-In response to the revelations, Liz Truss, the chief secretary to the Treasury, described the reports as "shocking, sickening and depressing".
+In response to the Haiti revelations, Liz Truss, the chief secretary to the Treasury, described the reports as "shocking, sickening and depressing".
 Oxfam issued a statement in which it asserted "Oxfam treats any allegation of misconduct extremely seriously.
 As soon as we became aware of a range of allegations – including of sexual misconduct – in Haiti in 2011 we launched an internal investigation.
 The investigation was announced publicly and staff members were suspended pending the outcome".
 The statement also added that the allegations "that under-age girls may have been involved were not proven".
 Speaking on the BBC's Andrew Marr Show, the international development secretary, Penny Mordaunt, said Oxfam had failed in its "moral leadership" over the "scandal".
 Mordaunt also said that Oxfam did "absolutely the wrong thing" by not reporting the detail of the allegations to the government.
 The incident led the International Development Committee of the UK Parliament to issue a report about sexual harassment and abuse in the humanitarian sector on 31 July 2018.
 Former supporters who withdrew from their association with Oxfam at this time included Minnie Driver.

-Oxfam had been aware that Van Hauwermeiren while director of Oxfam's relief operation in Chad in 2006 and other staff had repeatedly used prostitutes at the Oxfam team house there, and that one of Oxfam's staff members had been fired for his behaviour.
+Oxfam had also been aware that Van Hauwermeiren and other staff had repeatedly used prostitutes at the Oxfam team house in Chad in 2006, and was also aware one of Oxfam's staff members had been fired for his behaviour.
 Oxfam's deputy chief executive Penny Lawrence resigned, taking full responsibility and acknowledging that "(c)oncerns were raised about the behaviour of staff in Chad as well as Haiti that we failed to adequately act upon".
 CEO Mark Goldring also resigned a few months later.
-New allegations were made by a senior staffer, Helen Evans, who had been the lead investigator of organizational sexual misconduct between 2012 and 2015.
+New allegations were made by senior staffer Helen Evans, who had been the lead investigator of organizational sexual misconduct between 2012 and 2015.
 A commentator in the medical journal The Lancet, Mishal S. Khan, argued the Oxfam sex scandal was "not surprising."
-It was reported that the scandal cost Oxfam £16 million in unrestricted funding, and job losses and closures of some Oxfam shops were admitted to be likely in consequence.
+It was reported the scandal cost Oxfam £16 million in unrestricted funding, and job losses and closures of some Oxfam shops were admitted to be likely in consequence.